Independent Study courses are a good option for students with tight schedules who are self-motivated, conscientious and learn well on their own.

 Students should be aware that this format does require as much time and effort as a traditional course and students will need to plan ahead as it typically takes students up to 6 hours to complete the required homework.
 This format may be difficult for students less than 16 years of age unless they receive guidance while completing the home assignment and take extra time studying on their own.

 To see if there are any Basic Hunter Education courses available in the Independent Study format, please view the online course listing at www.mass.gov/huntsafe

 If you have any questions about this format or if you are enrolled in an Independent Study course and you are having difficulty understanding the homework assignment, please contact the MassWildlife Hunter Education Program.

-Field day instructions
+Field day instructions (for registered students)

+- Bring your completed homework!
 You must pass in your completed homework at the start of your field day in order to participate and take the exam.
 If you do not bring your completed homework, you will be turned away.

 - Do not bring any firearms or ammunition; all necessary equipment will be supplied.